Home of Pineland, Bokeelia, Matlacha, and St. James City

 Farming of tropical fruits and tropical plants are among the main industries on the island.
 There are acres of palm trees and fruit groves, including mangoes.

-An 18-hole golf course, Alden Pines Country Club, is the only golf course on Pine Island.
+An 18-hole golf course, Alden Pines Country Club, was the only golf course on Pine Island.
+It has been temporarily closed since Hurricane Ian in 2022.

 From Bokeelia you will head south on Stringellow Road until you get down to St. James City on the very south tip of Pine Island.